 DLC monitor job description

-A monitor is a student, generally in their second year or higher, hired to assist in the Digital Language Centre.
+A monitor is a student, generally in their second year or higher, hired to assist in the Digital Learning Centre.

 Some of the most common tasks of the student monitor are: